-East Africa Semester
+East Africa gap semester:

-Tanzania, Uganda, Rwanda, Zanzibar
+Tanzania, Uganda, Rwanda & Zanzibar

-Throughout the semester, you’ll experience the rich cultural traditions of indigenous peoples, have close encounters with awe-inspiring wildlife on a multi-day safari, and investigate both the history of genocide and the future of hope in Rwanda.
+Discover the sights, sounds, and smells that make East Africa a truly unique cultural experience: have close encounters with awe-inspiring wildlife on a multi-day safari in Tanzania, paddle a dugout canoe with a Bakiga guide through Uganda’s deepest lake, and investigate both the history of genocide and the future of hope in Rwanda.

 - Your introduction to East Africa begins with three days in a backpacker’s hostel setting the stage for the semester ahead.
 You’ll spend time getting to know your fellow group members, exploring your intentions for the program, and learning to stay healthy and safe throughout your travels.
 As you’re learning about the finer details of the program, you’ll also begin your first adventures into East African markets, cuisines, and the local sights!

-We will spend time studying Kiswahili with excellent teachers in small group settings.
-After morning class, you’ll get to practice your new language skills as you navigate markets, order food, and interact with home-stay families.
+- We will spend time studying Kiswahili with excellent teachers in small group settings.
+After morning class, you’ll get to practice your new language skills as you navigate markets, order food, and interact with homestay families.

-COMMUNITY BASED VOLUNTEERING
+COMMUNITY BASED SERVICE LEARNING

 Southern Highlands of Tanzania

-Lake Bunyoni Region of Uganda
+Lake Bunyoni Region

 STUDENT DIRECTED TRAVEL